 Jocelyn Suzanne Kuritsky is an actor and a producer.
 She is a three-time Princess Grace Award nominated performer, and a founder and the actor-in-residence of the Drama Desk Award nominated & Lucille Lortel Award winning immersive theater company, Woodshed Collective.
-Jocelyn is also the creator of The Muse Project, dedicated to empowering women theater actors.
+Jocelyn is also the creator of The Muse Project, dedicated to centering and spotlighting women theater actors.
 She recently launched the podcast series A Simple Herstory with Muse, presented by the Obie Award winning theater company, The Tank.

 Onstage, Jocelyn mostly works on new plays and new theatrical forms; and, as a performer, she has become a favorite among New York's downtown theater stalwarts, often portraying intense, fragile, and feral characters.
 Papermag calls her an "outstanding actor."
 She has appeared in more than 20 NYC productions, including multiple premieres and appearances with companies like the Obie Award winning collective, 13 Playwrights, and the Drama Desk & Obie Award winning experimental staple, The Flea Theater.
 She has also appeared in countless readings and workshops with lauded organizations ranging from The Bushwick Starr to Ensemble Studio Theater's Youngblood to Soho Rep., among many others; and, as the resident performer of Woodshed Collective, she regularly acts in Woodshed's shows and presentations.
 Regionally, Jocelyn has performed in developmental works by various established and emerging playwrights, predominantly in Washington, D.C., at theaters like Arena Stage, The Kennedy Center, and Theater Alliance.